-The annual Tennessee Williams Literary Festival is named after the world-famous playwright who made New Orleans his home during one of the most creative periods in his life.
-From March 22-March 26, 2017 the event will take place at venues across the city featuring some incredible speakers, contests and special celebratory events.
-You won’t want to miss this unique event!
+The annual Tennessee Williams New Orleans Literary Festival takes place each spring in New Orleans, and is named after the world-famous playwright who made New Orleans his home during one of the most creative periods in his life.

-And, of course, no Tennessee Williams Festival would be complete without the “Stella!” shouting contest held in the French Quarter.
-Hopeful winners, usually attired in Stanley Kowalski-style sleeveless undershirts, will compete to shout the most plaintive and convincing appeal to the judges on the balcony of the Pontalba Apartments on Jackson Square.
-This is one fun event you won’t want to miss.
-And, in the interests of fairness, women contestants are allowed to shout “Stanley!”
-This free event begins at 4pm on Sunday, March 26, however, it fills up hours before the action starts so, if you’re planning to attend it, arrive early and stake out your space.
+And, of course, no Tennessee Williams Festival would be complete without the popular “Stella!” shouting contest held in the French Quarter.
+Hopeful winners, usually attired in Stanley Kowalski-style sleeveless undershirts, compete to shout the most plaintive and convincing appeal to the judges on the balcony of the Pontalba Apartments on Jackson Square.
+And, in the interest of fairness, women contestants are allowed to shout “Stanley!”

-Special hotel discounted rates are typically available and special rates are offered on various types of festival passes.
+Special hotel discounted rates are available for festival goers and special rates are offered on various types of festival passes.
+Many events are free.